Attendance

 The local code of conduct, which explains how penalty notices will operate, is available on the Swansea Council website https://www.swansea.gov.uk/educationpenalty

-If any parent has concerns about their child/s attendance, then please speak to staff in school for advice and support.
+If any parent has concerns about their child’s attendance, then please speak to your child’s Head of Year for advice and support.

 Find Us